-- Extend the Certification requirement to all employees not tracking their time to specific projects, regardless of their use of time tracking systems. - Establish policies and procedures to provide guidance to departments regarding the analysis of payroll expenditures charged to Measure Q against actual time spent on Measure Q related activities. - Establish controls in place to properly track an employee's time who has been assigned to work on both bond and non-bond activities.
+- a.
+Extend the Certification requirement to all employees not tracking their time to specific projects, regardless of their use of time tracking systems. - b.
+Establish policies and procedures to provide guidance to departments regarding the analysis of payroll expenditures charged to Measure Q against actual time spent or a system in place to properly establish relevant metrics necessary to distinguish bond-funded versus non-bond funded activities, on Measure Q related activities. - c.
+Establish monitoring controls for Departments to properly adjust payroll expenditures charged to Measure Q for work performed over non-bond funded activities.